Kamchatka Rainbow Trout

 With just four months of the year to feed, Sedanka trout are aggressive.
 They have no choice but to stuff themselves with whatever they can get during the short summer.

 If you have a low mosquito tolerance, consider a trip later in the season.
-Kundzha the white-spotted char is available all season.
+Kundzha, the white-spotted char, are available all season.

 August: August is the middle of the Sedanka season.
 Salmon enter the river, and the full cycle of life in the spring creek is laid out before you in full magnificence.
 Rainbows are targeted with mouse and streamer flies.
 Dry fly fishing comes on usually in the evenings in the middle miles of the river.
 Though the salmon are not in sporting shape by the time they arrive to this headwaters region, the dolly varden char definitely are, and they add even more action to the day.